BrielleBroadt/404-Group-Not-Found/README.md

 ## Contact Information

-For any further inquiries, please feel free to reach out to me through the following channels:
+For any further inquiries, please feel free to reach out to us through the following channels:
 * GitHub: [My GitHub Profile](https://www.github.com/briellebroadt)
 * Email: (?)

-I am here to assist you with any questions or feedback you may have.
+We am here to assist you with any questions or feedback you may have.
 Thank you for your interest!

 ## License